 If anything exemplifies the last decade, it’s change.
 Issues that had remained motionless for almost a century have started to change, thanks to the hard work of researchers and engineers.
 This is what happened to the beliefs that were long held about food.
 The new food pyramid devised by the Spanish Society for Community Nutrition (SENC) is no exception to this.

-SENC developed this pyramid with the help of 100 experts in the field, who applied a variety of criteria that were already novel in themselves.
+SENC developed this new food pyramid with the help of 100 experts in the field.
+On developing it they applied a variety of new criteria to come to their conclusions.

 Today, we’ll take a look at some of the biggest changes.

-- Unlike the traditional food pyramid, the new one assumes that emotional health is also very important.
+- Unlike the traditional one, the new food pyramid takes into account that emotional health is also very important.

 - In this sense, it is based on the idea that food choices should be an act of solidarity.